An open API service indexing awesome lists of open source software.

 GH_ORG=your-org-name

-To setup and configure the project, run the following commands:
+To launch the server application, run the following command:

 ```sh